 Some businesses still offer placing orders over the phone.
 Even in this seemly archaic form of shopping, hyper-personalisation can bring benefits for both the consumers and the store.

-Using voice recognition, a system can assess the age of the caller and, when the customer is young, suggest paying with a mobile app, or, when the client is likely older, recommend the use of a credit card.
-Additionally, a calling system can connect male callers with female consultants and vice versa, since statistically people prefer talking to the opposite gender.
+Using voice recognition, a system can assess the age of the caller.
+When the customer is young, the system can suggest paying with a mobile app, and if the client is likely older, it can recommend the use of a credit card.
+Additionally, a calling system can connect male callers with female consultants and vice versa; statistically, people prefer talking to the opposite gender.

 Please bare in mind the above are only examples — the full list of hyper-personalisation possibilities is way longer.